larahbarbosa/average-calculator/README.md

 ### LIBRARIES

-No libraries were used in the project, just pure HTML, CSS and JavaScript.
+No libraries were used in the project, just pure and basic HTML, CSS and JavaScript.